Project Management Knowledge Areas — All You Need to Know in 2023

 For a project manager launching a new project is always connected with tension.
 So that everything goes smoothly, they should have a high proficiency level in project management knowledge areas and process groups.

-In this article, you’ll learn about PMBOK 10 knowledge areas and PMBOK 5 process groups, how they differ, and how to implement them in practice.
+In this article, you’ll learn about PMBOK 10 knowledge areas and PMBOK 5 process groups, how they differ, and how to implement them in practice (and exploring how the incorporation of a time tracker can bolster project management endeavors).
 This will help project managers to:

 ✅ organize project parts into a logical structure with progressive steps;